HanaAhmedMahmoud/Squid-Game-Survival-Model/README.md

 ---

 ## **Collecting Data**
 Finding a dataset specific to *Squid Game* participants proved challenging.
 Since no existing dataset aligned with my requirements, I used Python's **BeautifulSoup** library to scrape data from the [Squid Game Wiki](https://squid-game-minor-players.fandom.com/wiki/List_of_players).

-The scraping process involved extracting relevant player attributes, such as age, gender, and debt amount, from the wiki's detailed character profiles.
-The collected data was cleaned and formatted into a structured CSV file for analysis.
+The scraping process involved editing the URL to loop through each player's wiki profile, extracting relevant attributes, such as age, gender, and debt amount.
+The collected data was formatted into a structured CSV file for analysis.

+- [Data Collection Notebook](./collecting-data.ipynb): Contains the code used for scraping and processing data.
+- [Player Records CSV](./player_records.csv): The resulting dataset in CSV format.